PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 ### Functionalities added in the master device
 ```
   - to use GROVE PORT-A of the M5Cardputer for both I2C communication as to read status of the buttons of a mini dualbutton unit;
-  - to blink the build-in RGB LED of the StampS3 microcontroller inserted in the M5Cardputer.;
+  - to blink the built-in RGB LED of the StampS3 microcontroller inserted in the M5Cardputer;
   - text feedback on the bottom text line of the display of the M5Cardputer, for example: "MORSE GO" and "MORSE END";
   - to put to sleep and to awake the display of the M5Cardputer.
 ```